asy51/asy51.github.io/content/authors/admin/_index.md

 ## About Me

-Chien Shiung Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Andrew Seohwan Yu is a computer science PhD candidate at Case Western Reserve University, investigating computer vision, including 3D / video, foundational models, and generative models.
+He is also graduate research assistant at the Cleveland Clinic, where he develops and deploys vision models for musculoskeletal MRI, for the mission of osteoarthritis diagnosis and treatment.